zoku/code-ideas/README.md

 <details>
   <summary>Hint 1</summary>

   Use a single list to represent the game board.
 </details>

 <details>
   <summary>Hint 2</summary>

   Use two nested for-loops to render the game board (x- and y-coordinates).
 </details>

 <details>
   <summary>Solution</summary>

   The gameboard has a size of 3x3 cells so the size of the list / array is $x * y = 9$.

   `gameboard = ["", "", "", "", "", "", "", "", ""]`

   To represent a game piece, set the appropriate index to "O" or "X".
+The list index of $x$- and $y$-coordinates can be calculated with $y * W + x$ where $W$ is the width of the game board.

   `gameboard[y * 3 + x] = "O"`

   Use a function with the signature `putPiece(type: string, x: int, y: int): boolean` to do this.

   Inside this function, check if cell is already occupied or invalid.
 Return false for errors and show a message to the player.

   ```
   function putPiece(type: string, x: int, y: int): boolean {
     if (x < 0 || x > 2) return false